-According to the National Weight Control Registry in the United States, these are the behaviours that are associated with low weight regain:
+According to the National Weight Control Registry in the United States, these are the behaviors that are associated with low weight regain:

-- have a nutritious protein-rich breakfast: add eggs, Greek yogurt, cheese, tofu, nuts and seeds or their butter.
+- have a nutritious protein-rich breakfast: add eggs, Greek yogurt, cheese, tofu, nuts, and seeds or their butter.
 Proteins help you maintain your lean body mass and increase the feeling of satiety.
-In addition, the cost of protein digestion is highest among macronutrients (20-30% for proteins, 5-6% for carbohydrates and 3% for fats).
+Also, the cost of protein digestion is highest among macronutrients (20-30% for proteins, 5-6% for carbohydrates and 3% for fats).
 It is important to have protein at every meal and to distribute it well.

-- eat few fast food foods: they are high in calories, fat, saturated and trans fats, sugars, sodium, etc.
+- eat a few fast-food foods: they are high in calories, fat, saturated and trans fats, sugars, sodium, etc.

-- drink few sweetened drinks and prefer water to hydrate: these are empty calories, without any effect on satiety.
-In addition, the brain makes few differences between symptoms of hunger and thirst and often people can easily confuse them.
+- drink a few sweetened drinks and prefer water to hydrate: these are empty calories, without any effect on satiety.
+Besides, the brain makes few differences between symptoms of hunger and thirst and often people can easily confuse them.

-- eat a diet high in fibre: whole grains, fruits and vegetables, nuts and seeds, legumes contribute to a sense of satiety.
-Foods high in soluble fibre are particularly interesting because they form a gel and take up more space in the stomach: psyllium, artichoke, green beans, green peas, kohlrabi, avocado, pear, bran cereals, oatmeal, all legumes and almonds are good sources.
-In addition, the carbohydrates provided by these foods will prevent feelings of deprivation.
+- eat a diet high in fiber: whole grains, fruits, and vegetables, nuts and seeds, legumes contribute to a sense of satiety.
+Foods high in soluble fiber are particularly interesting because they form a gel and take up more space in the stomach: psyllium, artichoke, green beans, green peas, kohlrabi, avocado, pear, bran cereals, oatmeal, all legumes, and almonds are good sources.
+Also, the carbohydrates provided by these foods will prevent feelings of deprivation.